 If Christ is being written out of Christmas – let’s put him back by sharing the Christmas story so it’s heard and loved.

 One of the ways you can share the Christmas story is by buying and giving a Real Advent Calendar.

 About Advent and calendars

 Advent is the season leading up to Christmas day.
 It starts four Sundays before Christmas.
 It’s an exciting time for children as they wait for the big day when they will celebrate Christmas and open their presents.
 For Christians it is a time of preparation and waiting too, and recalling the events of the first Christmas 2000 years ago.
 Advent calendars were popular in Germany in the early 1800s and soon spread across Europe.
 The idea is simple - there is a window to open for each day of advent.
-Behind each window is a line of the Christmas story.
-It means that one day at a time you reveal a bit more about the events that led up to the first Christmas day.
+It means that one day at a time you can share the journey to Christmas Day.

-The Real Advent Calendar adds a Fairtrade chocolate star behind each window and is the only calendar to include a 32-page copy of the Christmas story behind the final giant window.
+The Real Advent Calendar adds a Fairtrade chocolate star behind each window and is the only calendar to include a 28-page copy of the Christmas story to be read throughout Advent.

 Advent calendars are popular with children and parents because they help explain the meaning of waiting in a fun way.
 Even adults find them a fun way of connecting with the Christmas story.
 To buy a Real Advent Calendar visit our where to buy page.

 And Christianity Explored visit www.christianityexplored.org